 **One note: If your Golden Hour clock is running fast or slow then, most likely, the glass is no longer properly glued to the ring that is driven by the motor.

-***Second note: I have new stock chains for the Golden Suspense.
+Temporarily out of stock of chains. ***Second note: I have new stock chains for the Golden Suspense.
 Over time the chain stretches out and the clock no longer keeps accurate time but with one of these chains, the clock will keep accurate time again.
-The cost is $50.00 plus shipping, which is $15.00 in the U.S. using Priority Mail.
+The cost is $75.00 plus shipping, which is $15.00 in the U.S. using Priority Mail for a total of $90.00 or $92.70 if I send a Pay Pal invoice, so you can use a credit card.
+Temporarily out of stock of chains.

 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.